department-of-veterans-affairs/vagov-content/pages/careers-employment/careerscope-skills-assessment.md

 ## Can I use CareerScope?

-You can use CareerScope if you're a Veteran, Servicemember, or dependent who qualifies for—or is already getting—VA education benefits.
+You can use CareerScope if you're a Veteran, service member, or dependent who qualifies for—or is already getting—VA education benefits.
 [Get started with CareerScope](https://va.careerscope.net/gibill).

 The Report Interpretation guide helps you understand your CareerScope results.
 [Use the guide](https://www.benefits.va.gov/gibill/docs/job_aids/CareerScope_Report_Interpretation.pdf).